manasarath/QQAmazonMechanicalTurk/README.md

 # QQAmazonMechanicalTurk
-This project was created to understand how Amazon Mechanical Turk workers rate the quality of questions on different criterions.
+This project was created to measure the intercoder reliability (ICR) in way Amazon Mechanical Turk workers rate the quality of questions on different criterions.
 -Too Broad (TB)
 -Ambiguous (AM)
 -General Statement (GS)